Dental hygiene for children

 Children who are about a year old should drink only water or milk.
 Fruit juices are not suitable for babies who are under six months of age.
 Fruit juices also contain sugar and acids.
 Hence these should not be consumed excessively by older children either.
 It is better to use a straw while drinking fruit juices because this helps the juice to bypass the teeth.
 Moreover, chocolate-flavored milk and milkshake powders usually contain sugar.
 Giving this to the children can be damaging to their teeth.
 At bedtime, the best drink to give to the child is water.
 If parents wish to give milk, it should be a plain milk with no additives.

 If the child has to take medication for any reason, parents should ask the physician to prescribe sugar-free medicine, especially if the child has to take long-term medication.
+Oral Health Tips for Proper Dental Care should be followed regularly.

 Bottles, cups and dummies